tjd1234/cmpt135spring2024/obsidian/135website2024/Implementing a dynamic array with objects.md

 ## Destructors
 The current version of `double_list` as a major flaw: it has a [[memory leak]].
 That's because the constructors allocate memory using `new`, but that memory isn't de-allocated anywhere.

 The best place to de-allocate `arr` is in a [[destructor]].
 A [[destructor]] is a special method that is *automatically* called when the object is de-allocated.
-There is no way for a programmer to manually call a destructor, and so they can *never* forget to call it, *never* call it more than once, or *never* call it at the wrong time.
+There is no way for a programmer to manually call a destructor, and so they can *never* forget to call it, *never* call it more than once, and *never* call it at the wrong time.
 This makes it nearly a perfect way to de-allocate `arr`.

 Since the [[destructor]] is called just when the `double_list` is de-allocated, `arr` will be automatically deleted as soon as the `double_list` is deleted: